-- 8.3 The WHO (1995; 1999; 2009) reports that noise-induced annoyance and sleep disturbance can, when chronic, compromise positive wellbeing and quality of life.
+The WHO (1995; 1999; 2009) reports that noise-induced annoyance and sleep disturbance can, when chronic, compromise positive wellbeing and quality of life.
 Dratva et al. (2010) using the Short Form (SF36) health survey, reported an inverse relationship between annoyance and HRQOL in relation to road traffic noise.
 They argued that HRQOL would be expected to co-vary more with annoyance than with physical noise measurements.
 Along with collaborators I recently demonstrated that sleep disruption and annoyance were mediators between noise sensitivity and HRQOL (Shepherd et al., 2010).

-I would expect Meridian Energy to assess the potential impact of turbines on the quality of life of residents in the Ohuria Valley.
-If this has not been undertaken then arguably they have been negligent in their assessment of turbine impact. - 8.4 To determine if wind turbine noise degrades quality of life in a manner consistent with road and aviation noise a team of New Zealand researchers undertook exploratory research in the Makara Valley, a confined rural setting in which wind turbines have been operating for the past year, and which is in close proximity to the Ohariu Valley.
-We used a case-control design, the most appropriate in the context, and measured HRQOL from residents in the Makara Valley and those living in a matched control area.
+To determine if wind turbine noise degrades quality of life in a manner consistent with road and aviation noise a team of New Zealand researchers undertook exploratory research in the Makara Valley, a confined rural setting in which wind turbines have been operating for the past year.
+We used a non-equivalent control group posttest-only study design, the most appropriate in the context, and measured HRQOL from residents in the Makara Valley and those living in a matched comparison area.
 The response rates, 31% and 34% respectively, can be considered high for this type of research (compare to van den Berg and colleagues (2008) 37% response rate).
 Each house received two copies of the questionnaire, which utilised a WHO tool to measure HRQOL, a neighbourhood satisfaction survey designed to mask the intent of the study, and questions on amenity, noise annoyance, and noise sensitivity.
-Details of the study were recently presented at a New Zealand acoustics conference, and Appendix D contains this presentation which affords a summary of the design and findings of the study.
+This research has been submitted to a peer-reviewed journal for consideration and details of the study were recently presented at a New Zealand acoustics conference (Shepherd et al., 2010b).
+Appendix F contains this presentation which affords a summary of the design and findings of the study.

-- 8.5 Statistical analysis (see Appendix D) revealed some differences and some similarities between the two areas in terms of HRQOL.
+Statistical analysis (see Appendix F for more details) revealed some differences and some similarities between the two areas in terms of HRQOL.
 First, the Makara Valley sample reported significantly lower physical HRQOL, and they were also less satisfied with their sleep than those in control areas.
-Second, the Makara Valley sample reported lower environmental HRQOL, a domain that can be treated as equivalent to amenity.
+Second, the Makara Valley sample reported lower environmental

+HRQOL, a domain that correlates highly with amenity.
 Third, there were no statistical differences between the two areas in relation to social or psychological HRQOL, although the latter was close to significance.
-Finally, when rating overall HRQOL there was again a statistical significant difference between the two areas. - 8.6 These results were not entirely unanticipated.
+Finally, when rating overall HRQOL there was again a statistical significant difference between the two areas.
+These results were not entirely unanticipated.
 At the West Wind (i.e., Makara) Hearing Dr van den Berg and Dr Robert Thorne received agreement from the Experts' Caucus to present a separate statement to the agreed matters: